 To know how that happens exactly, we first need to discuss what happens on your first Brazilian waxing session.
 We’ll also tell you about what happens to the hair you grow and have removed in your succeeding sessions.

 Your First Brazilian Session

-If you haven’t had a Brazilian waxing session, then be prepared for the pain.
+If you haven’t had a Brazilian waxing session, then be prepared the awkwardness (don’t forget proper etiquette)… and then the pain.
 We’re not scaring you into backing out of your appointment here.
 We are just telling you the truth so that you can better prepare for it.

 Of course it’s gonna hurt!
 You are going to take several hair strands and pluck them out at the same time.

 If this sensation is new to you, it could be shocking.
 But you’ll love the results afterward.
 Most people love it so much that they book another session.

 Bikini waxing tends to max out the pain scale, unfortunately.
 It’s just about the most painful beauty process people go through.